hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 * Q1: Do we need conversion for intermediate messages to make them W3C compliant: Credential Offer, Credential Request?
     * Q1.1: (Depends on answer for Q1) If no conversion: Do we want Credential Offer indicates what form of credential will be issued as the process execution result?
-    * Proposed answer: no conversion for the current phase
+    * Answer: No conversion for Credential Offer, Credential Request objects
 * Q2: Do we want duplicate methods (like `sign` and `sign_w3c`) or only use single conversion method ( like `credential.to_w3c`) doing extra step?
     * There are 6 methods in total.
 4 of them we have to duplicate any way.
 Whether we want to duplicate `create_offer`, `create_request` methods if we do not change their format.
-    * Proposed answer: yes - duplicate all methods
+    * Answer: All methods will be duplicated
 * Q3: Are we still tied to legacy styled presentation request?
     * Can we make interface completely independent of Presentation Request?
 So any form can be handled on top level and specific data passed to AnonCreds-rs.
-    * Proposed answer: Make AnonCreds-rs methods presentation agnostic.
+    * Answer: Keep API tied to existing AnonCreds Presentation Request format
-* Q4: Do we want to provide general interfaces doing signing and verification of Data Integrity proof signature?
+* Q4: Do we want to provide general interfaces doing signing and verification of Non-AnonCreds Data Integrity proof signature?
     * Accept sign/verify callbacks into convert/create functions:
         * Issue with setting multiple signatures
         * Much easier just to expose methods to add signature proof itself
     * Provide methods to put ready data into a credential
-    * Proposed answer: delegate to third party libraries using `anoncreds-rs`
+    * Answer: No. Third party libraries must be used for doing signing and verification of Non-AnonCreds Data Integrity proof signature
 * Q5: Signature/Proof encoding: Which approach to use for encoding?
     * Basic approach used in Aries attachments: [BaseURL safe 64 encoding of object serialized as JSON string](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0017-attachments#base64url)?
     * Compact encoding implemented in Python PoC: Using the fact that most fields of credential signature and proof are big numbers rather that strings.
       * For example: the length of encoded credential signature string is about 2.5 times less than in the basic approach
       * Find an [example data](./encoding.md#example) to see the difference
-    * Proposed answer: Start from basic approach?
+    * Answer: Start from basic Aries encoding.
+Experiment with other algorithms as a next step.
 * Q6: W3C data model allows attributes to be represented not only as key/value string pairs but also as objects and arrays.
     * If we want to support more complex representations for the W3C AnonCreds credential attributes and their